Your cookie preferences

 Cash ISA

 A cash ISA is a type of savings account where you'll never pay tax on the interest you earn.
-However, you can only pay into one cash ISA each year and there is a limit on how much you can pay into the account, for example this tax year it’s £20,000 per person.
+You can pay into multiple cash ISAs each year, but there is a limit on how much you can pay into the account.
+For example, this tax year it’s £20,000 per person.

 Notice savings account